ambrop72/aprinter/README.md

 ```

 **WARNING.** After you have added the new features, you should [check your RAM usage](README.md#ram-usage).
-If there isn't enough RAM available, the firmware will manfunction in unexpected ways, including causing physical damage (axes crashing, heaters causiung a fire).
+If there isn't enough RAM available, the firmware will manfunction in unexpected ways, including causing physical damage (axes crashing, heaters starting fires).

 Once you've flashed firmware wirh these changes, you will have the following commands available: